mighty-gerbils/gerbil/doc/tutorials/ensemble.md

 hello, i am httpd1
 ```

-## Working with static binaries
+## Working with binary executables

-So far we have demonstrated ensembles with _dynamic_ binaries; in
+So far we have demonstrated ensembles with _dynamic_ executable modules; in
-practice however, you are most likely to run a _static_ binary on your
+practice however, you are most likely to ship a binary executable to your
 server.
 Of course this is not a problem; all you have to do is run your
 server's entry point using `call-with-ensemble-server`; this is what
 `gxensemble run` does after all.
 The only difference is that you will
-have to parse CLI options on your own, probably using getopt.
+have to parse CLI options on your own, probably using [getopt](../reference/getopt.md).

 Note that some care should be taken to ensure necessary bindings are
 available in the server and not eliminated by the tree shaker from